MichaelVandi/CIAT-App/README.md

 CIAT is a lightweight app that traces COVID-19 cases around the greater Maryland area and notifies users when they may have been in contact with someone who tested positive.
-The core operations of the app rely on the [DP-3T](https://github.com/DP-3T/documents/blob/master/DP3T%20White%20Paper.pdf)algorithm.
+The core operations of the app rely on the [DP-3T](https://github.com/DP-3T/documents/blob/master/DP3T%20White%20Paper.pdf) algorithm.

 ## Features Include